 Money allows agents to achieve allocations that are not possible without it.
-How- ever, currency in most economies is a uniform object, and there may be incentive compatible allocations that cannot be implemented with a uniform currency.
-We show that currency reform, ie, changing the monetary base by replacing one currency with another, is a powerful tool that can enable a planner to achieve his desired allocation.
-Our monetary mechanism with currency reform is anonymous and features nonlinear pricing of consumption goods and future assets, as observed in practice.
-Our result suggests that currency reform is rarely seen in practice precisely because it is such a powerful tool and none but the most benevolent planner can be trusted to use it wisely.
+However, currency in most economies is a uniform object, and there may be incentive compatible allocations that cannot be implemented with a uniform currency.
+We show that currency reform, ie, changing the monetary base by replacing one currency with another, is a powerful tool that can enable a monetary authority to achieve a desired allocation.
+Our monetary mechanism with currency reform is anonymous and features a nonlinear exchange rate between currencies and a monotone value of money.
+These results help interpret the characteristics of currency reforms observed in practice.